-At the time of Type I, II, III, or IV applications addressing production capacity or storage tank increases at fossil fuel refineries, fossil fuel transshipment facilities, renewable fuel refineries, or renewable fuel transshipment facilities, the applicant shall provide proof of insurance or other financial security acceptable to the prosecuting attorney to cover loss or damages to the County and to County residents from any fire, explosion, spill or other incident from operations of the refinery or from transport of raw materials or finished products within the boundaries of Whatcom County.
+At the time of Type I, II, III, or IV applications addressing production capacity or storage tank increases at fossil fuel refineries, fossil fuel transshipment facilities, renewable fuel refineries, or renewable fuel transshipment facilities, the applicant shall (1) provide proof of insurance or other financial security acceptable to the prosecuting attorney, and (2) a Parent Company Corporate Guarantee -to cover loss or damages to the County and to County residents from any fire, explosion, spill or other incident from operations of the refinery or from transport of raw materials or finished products within the boundaries of Whatcom County.
 This requirement shall also be met for Type I changes in use from fossil fuel refineries or transshipment facilities to renewable fuel refineries or transshipment facilities.
-The required policies shall contain the following Coverage Terms:
+The required policies and Parent Company Corporate Guarantee shall contain the following Coverage Terms: